rbogle/backstage-on-aws/README.md

 ```
 $ cdk synth
 ```
-Finally, assuming no errors from synth, and you have set your env vars, you can deploy:
+Finally, assuming no errors from synth, and you have set your env vars in a `.env` file, you can deploy:

 ```
 $ cdk deploy